 What is it?
 Tells you how far away a target is.

-We like: pick the best-suited club for any shot
+We like: Pick the best-suited club for any shot

-Watch out for: fairly expensive
+Watch out for: Fairly expensive

 Choosing the best club for a shot can be a challenge at times, and that's where this rangefinder comes in.
 You point the scope at a spot on the green, note the distance and then reach for the appropriate club.